Summertime (George Gershwin song): Music

 Musicologist K. J. McElrath wrote of the song:

 Gershwin was remarkably successful in his intent to have this sound like a folk song.
 This is reinforced by his extensive use (one exception: the note B under the word "high") of the pentatonic scale (C–D–E–G–A) in the context of the A minor tonality and a slow-moving harmonic progression that suggests a "blues".
 Because of these factors, this tune has been a favorite of jazz performers for decades and can be done in a variety of tempos and styles.

 While in his own description, Gershwin did not use any previously composed spirituals in his opera, Summertime is often considered an adaptation of the African American spiritual "Sometimes I Feel Like a Motherless Child", which ended the play version of Porgy.

 Other versions

 Statistics for the number of recordings of "Summertime" vary by source; while older data is restricted to commercial releases, newer sources may include versions self-published online.
 The Jazz Discography in 2005 listed 1,161 official releases, ranking the song fourth among jazz standards.
-Joe Nocera in 2012 said there were "over 25,000" recordings.
-Guinness World Records lists the website's 2017 figure of 67,591 as the world record total.

-Other versions to make the pop charts include those by:
+Other prominent versions include those by: